A Gothic Sims Webcomic

 by Ravencry Studios

-Courtley Manor is written and presented as if it were a soap opera, featuring an ensemble cast of characters whose lives are intertwined, and thus no single Sim can be considered the main protagonist.
-The storylines are whimsical and satirical, and inspired not merely by the charm and humour of the Sims games themselves, but also such Gothic favourites as Dark Shadows, The Addams Family, and The Munsters, and of course, the Universal classic monsters such as Dracula, Frankenstein, and the Wolfman.
+Courtley Manor is created in Photoshop using in-game snapshots from a heavily hacked version of The Sims 2 and is written and presented as if it were a soap opera, featuring an ensemble cast of characters whose lives are intertwined, and thus no single Sim can be considered the main protagonist.
+The storylines are whimsical and satirical, and inspired not merely by the charm and humor of the Sims games themselves, but also such Gothic favorites as Dark Shadows, The Addams Family, and The Munsters, and of course, the Universal classic monsters such as Dracula, Frankenstein, and the Wolfman.